Mali Country Summary

 World Bank: Control of Corruption Percentile Rank | 21 |

-Corruption remains a significant barrier to foreign investment and economic development in Mali, with frequent reports of bribery in government contracts and tax collection.
-Despite the government's commitment to anti-corruption measures, including the establishment of specialized courts and the Office of the Auditor General, enforcement remains weak, and many high-profile cases have not led to timely prosecutions.
-Recent initiatives, such as a standardized invoicing system and a national strategy to combat corruption, aim to enhance transparency and accountability, but challenges persist due to political interference and a lack of judicial independence.
+Corruption remains a significant barrier to foreign investment and economic development in Mali, with frequent reports of bribery in government contracts and procedures.
+Despite the government's commitment to anti-corruption efforts, including the establishment of specialized courts and agencies, enforcement of anti-corruption laws has been inconsistent, leading to skepticism about the independence of the judicial system.
+Recent initiatives, such as the introduction of a standardized invoicing system and the National Strategy to Fight Corruption, aim to enhance transparency and accountability, but challenges persist due to political interference and a lack of compliance from public officials.

 Economy